-- ✓ The District Safety Committee led by the Assistant Superintendent for Administration & Finance, and includes Safety and Health Coordinators and a representative of every bargaining unit meets to make recommendations to District Administration on school security issues.
+- The District Safety Committee led by the Business Manager, and includes Safety and Health Coordinators and a representative of every bargaining unit meets to make recommendations to District Administration on school security issues.
 Recommendations are being made for possible inclusion in planned capital construction projects throughout the District's various facilities. - ✓ Appropriate school building security measures and procedures are determined on an ongoing basis by the Central Office and Building Administrators and various staff members. - ✓ The Building-Level Emergency Response Teams also help carry out the District-Wide Comprehensive Safety Plan with regards to school security.
 The team members are appointed by the Principals, but may include anyone in the school community.
-The Building-Level Emergency Response Teams may conduct and review security surveys of their buildings and then detail security needs for their programs to the District-Wide Safety Team for the team to address.
+The Building-Level Emergency Response Teams may conduct and review security surveys of their buildings and then detail security needs for their programs to the District-Wide Safety Team for the team to address. - ✓ The District utilizes the RAPTOR technology system which expedites and streamlines emergency response by allowing users to initiate an emergency directly through 911 and provide critical information to first responders, law enforcement, and personnel.
+Equipped with panic alarms and automated alerts, the system allows to help carry out the Safety Plan with regards to visitor security.
+Annually, the District will consider installation of additional or direct silent panic alarm systems at each building in case of emergency.